Torilis japonica: Control strategies

-In terms of Japanese hedge parsley’s seed resilience and germination, it was found that when exposed to lower temperatures the seeds become dormant, which can also be reversed by exposure to higher temperatures.
-This suggests that Japanese hedge parsley can become more aggressive in higher temperatures, eluding to possible effects of climate change.
+In terms of Japanese hedge parsley's seed resilience and germination, it was found that when exposed to lower temperatures the seeds become dormant, which can also be reversed by exposure to higher temperatures.
+This suggests that Japanese hedge parsley can become more aggressive in higher temperatures, alluding to possible effects of climate change.
 A study exploring the impacts of clipping time on Japanese hedge parsley and seed production recommend clipping the plant in the reproductive phase but before fruit ripening.

 In Wisconsin, Japanese hedge parsley is prohibited/restricted under the state's Invasive Rule- NR 40.
 This identifies the species as established in the state and posing a huge threat to human and environmental health and transporting, possessing, or introducing without a permit is regulated.
 Overall, very little policy has been made in response to the biological invasion of this species.

 Medicinal use

 Japanese hedge parsley has been known for its medicinal properties in Chinese traditional medicine.
 It has been used for treating hemorrhoids, spasm, uterine tumors, fever, and dysentery.
 Recently, medical studies have shown that Japanese Hedgeparsley may have a potential for combating cancer.
 A substance known as torilin can be extracted from the plant and has been shown to be a potent inhibitor of 5 alpha-reductase, the enzyme that converts testosterone to DHT.
 Torilin is a compound from the fruits of the plant and has been shown to inhibit the growth of blood vessels in tumor development from benign to malignant and thus has a toxic effect on tumors.
 It also has been found to inhibit the conversion of testosterone to androgen, which is being studied further in the treatment of prostate cancer and alopecia.